cchauve/AGO-pipeline/doc/manual.md

 In this pipeline, the reconciled gene trees are not generated explicitly and are only created as input to the `DeCoSTAR` ancestral adjacencies inference algorithm.

+These three pipelines are illustrated in [example](../example)] where they are applied to a dataset of four *Anopheles* mosquito genomes, to reconstruct gene orders of the X chromosome of the three corresponding ancestral species.

 ### Alternative pipelines

-AGO allows to define alternative pipeline, where MSAs, gene trees and reconciled gene trees can have been generated independently to AGO and are provided to further steps.
+AGO allows to define alternative pipeline, where some steps can be skipped if the corresponding results (MSAs, gene trees, reconciled gene trees, ancestral adjacencies) have already been generated (either independently from AGo or by another GAO pipeline) and are provided as input.

-For example, AGO allows a user to compute a sample of gene trees for each gene family using another method than IQ-TREE, such as <a href="https://nbisweden.github.io/MrBayes/">MrBayes</a>, followed by pipeline steps that rely on such gene trees (`ALE+DeCoSTAR+spp_dcj` as in pipeline 2 or `DeCoSTAR+spp_dcj` as in pipeline 3).
+For example, AGO allows a user to compute a sample of gene trees for each gene family using another method than IQ-TREE, such as <a href="https://nbisweden.github.io/MrBayes/">MrBayes</a>, followed by steps that rely on such gene trees (e.g. `ALE+DeCoSTAR+spp_dcj` as in pipeline 2 or `DeCoSTAR+spp_dcj` as in pipeline 2).
+The examples described in [example](../example)] illustrats another use of this feature:
+- MSAs that have been computed by the `GeneRax` pipeline are used in the `ALE` pipeline;
+- gene trees that have been computed by the `ALE` pipeline are usd in the `ecceTERA` pipeline.

-Creating such a pipeline can be done by creating a pipeline YAML paramaters file in which the path to an existing gene trees data file is specified.
+Creating such a pipeline can be done by creating a pipeline YAML paramaters file in which the path to an already existing data file is explicitly specified.

-Alternative pipeline can also skip the last step, `spp_dcj`, in which case only (potentially conflicting) ancestral adjacencies are computed.
+Alternative pipeline can also skip the last step, `spp_dcj`, that can be computationally intensive, in which case only (potentially conflicting) ancestral syntenies (gene adjacencies) are computed, without resulting in fully resolved ancestral gene orders

 ## File Formats

-The various tools interfaced into an AGO pipeline communicate through data files, each associated to a specific kind of data: species tree, species, gene orders, gene families, gene sequences, gene trees, reconciled gene trees and adjacencies.
+The various tools interfaced into an AGO pipeline communicate through data files, each associated to a specific kind of data: species tree, species, gene orders, gene families, gene sequences, gene trees, reconciled gene trees and adjacencies (both extant and ancestral).

 ### Species and species tree